VishokG/twitterBackClone/README.md

 # twitterBackClone

-Hi, This is a simple project of mine that mimicks simple core Twitter functionality:
+Hi, This is a simple project of mine that mimicks simple core Twitter functionality: <br />
 A User is able to sign-up, login
 They are able to tweet
 The logged in user is displayed tweets of users they follow in the order they are tweeted by time